taytwkim/tinytorrent/README.md

 The `p2pfs` binary supports two usage patterns:

-- **Interactive shell mode**: Start a node in the foreground and type commands directly into a REPL.
+- **Interactive shell**: Start a node in the foreground and type commands directly into a REPL.
-- **Daemon + RPC mode**: Start a node in the background and control it by issuing stateless requests over a local UNIX RPC socket.
+- **Daemon + RPC**: Start a node in the background and control it by issuing stateless requests over a local UNIX RPC socket.

-## Mode 1: Interactive Shell
+### Mode 1: Interactive Shell

 Run a node in the foreground: